heitormegale/Chromaesthesia/README.md

  * Increase the speed of the sound generation, thus coming closer to real time translation.

  * Automize the Reverse Algorithm to create pictures with a given sound

+ * Use the saturation and value of the colors analyzed to produced different sounds, rather than relying solely on the Hue